sparql-generate/sparql-generate/sparql-generate-website/src/site/markdown/evaluation.md

-# Comparative evaluation of SPARQL-Generate and RML
+# Comparative evaluation of SPARQL-Generate and RML (old version of SPARQL-Generate)

 This comparative evaluation has been conducted for our submission at ESWC 2017 titled: *A SPARQL extension for generating RDF from heterogeneous formats*.